junpeea/junpeea.github.io/About.md

 Jun has been studying Spatial Statistics, Spatial Epidemiology, Environmental Epidemiology, and Statistical Learning methodology for spatially dependent data.

 Jun teaches "SURVIVAL ANALYSIS FOR PUBLIC HEALTH (CHS 765)" and "APPLIED BAYESIAN STATISTICS (CHS 717)" as an instructor for a graduate at University of Nevada Reno.
-Also, Jun is developing an online required course, "INTRODUCTION TO HEALTH DATA ANALYSIS (CHS 381)" for an undergraduate to be starting from the next year (2024).
+Also, Jun developed an online course, "INTRODUCTION TO HEALTH DATA ANALYSIS (CHS 381)" for an undergraduate (2024 Fall).
 Jun also  taught "Probability and Statistics for Computer Science (STAT 330)" as an instructor for an undergraduate in the Department of Computer Science at Iowa State University (Summer 2022)

 ### Contact